ehrnst/System-Center-Operations-Manager-API/README.md

 # System Center Operations Manager Web API

-Bringing SCOM in to the 21. century with a basic Web API I have released my source code and included a 'web deploy' package which quickly letyou deploy and use the API
+Bringing SCOM in to the 21. century with a basic Web API

 ### API endpoints included